No Research Shows A Connection Between Abusive Leadership And Success

 This 1-on-1 interview features Ben Tepper, PCA National Advisory Board Member and Chair of the Department of Management and Human Resources at Ohio State University.
 Tepper earned his PhD (organizational psychology) and MS (organizational psychology) from the University of Miami and his BS (psychology) from Ohio State University.
 His research interests focus on managerial leadership, employee health and well-being, and the performance of prosocial and antisocial work behaviors.

-Jim Thompson (@JimThompson18), PCA Founder and CEO, talks to Tepper about his research, why people falsely believe that negative coaching is effective even when there is no data to suggest that abusive leadership improves outcomes, and the identifying precursors of abusive coach behavior.
+Jim Thompson (@JimThompson18), PCA Founder, talks to Tepper about his research, why people falsely believe that negative coaching is effective even when there is no data to suggest that abusive leadership improves outcomes, and the identifying precursors of abusive coach behavior.
 Tepper, who was quoted along with Thompson in Sports Illustrated's article The Last Days of The Abusive Coach, argues that although some abusive coaches are successful, it’s never because they were abusive that they achieved success.
 In fact, his research indicates that success happens in spite of abusive coaching, and that coaches would be more successful with a different, non-abusive approach.

 Other highlights of the podcast include: